anewgithubname/3202RLCI/Reviewer3.md

 >The empirical illustration of Section 5.1 does not quite match the theory without explanations.

 Our sections 5.1 **does match** with the theory.
 We have explained that MonoFlow can work with any monotonically increasing functions.
 In section 5.1, we analyzed how the monotonicity influences the convergences of GANs by Eq (6) via the derivative $h'$ .
 For vanilla loss and MLE loss, the derivatives are nearly zeros when $d(x)$ (log density ratio) is less than zero.
 From Eq (6), we can see $\mathrm{d}x_t \approx 0$ because $h'\approx 0$.
-This means a slow convergence and this is the main reason causing gradient vanishing **(because the rescaled vector field is too small)**, just like an extremely small learning rate.
+This means a slow convergence and this is the main reason causing gradient vanishing **(because the rescaled vector field is too small)**, just like multiplying an extremely small learning rate.
 In section 5.2, we have shown that the gradient vanishing problem can be simply fixed by just shifting the function to get non-zero $h'$.

 >Less importantly, contrary to the statement in Section 3.2 that the discriminator is optimized by a "one-step gradient update".
->

 This is true, we can apply multiple-step optimization to get more accurate approximation of density ratios.
-We have changed it to ''a few number of gradient update'' in our paper.
+We have changed it to "a few number of gradient update" in our paper.

+Reference
+\Metz et al. Unrolled Generative Adversarial Networks.
+ICML 2017.
+\Huang & Zhang.
+GANs as Gradient Flows that Converge. arXiv, 2022.